GabrieleConte/ollama-dockercompose/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Royalty-Share Open-Source License (RSOSL)](LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.
 Just give me a mention and some credit

 ## Contact

-If you have any questions or concerns, please contact us at [gabryconte90@gmail.com](mailto:gabryconte90@gmail.com).
+If you have any questions or concerns, please contact me at [gabryconte90@gmail.com](mailto:gabryconte90@gmail.com).

-Enjoy using Ollama with Docker Compose! 🐳🚀